Frame Your Self-Image With Positive Words: Be Your Champion

 But why is this question so challenging?

-A person has many (complex) qualities, and when it comes down to describing ourselves, it’s difficult to do so in a few words.
+A person has many (complex) qualities, and when it comes down to describing ourselves, it’s challenging to do so in a few words.
 It’s not because you don’t know yourself or what you’re capable of.
 It’s because you haven’t given it much thought.

 So, how do you answer this question?

 You want to answer this question in a manner that impresses the interviewer.
 You want them to think, “Great!” when they hear your answer.
-It would be fantastic if your answer were the best they heard that day.
+It would be fantastic if your answer were the best they had heard that day.

 This blog post shares some tried and true strategies to answer the “How would you describe yourself?” question and help you put your best foot forward.